-The audit team were of the opinion that both establishments selected for on-site verification, as part of this audit, were operating, on the day of the audit, in line with the requirements of the approval for the establishment and, in general, at a standard required for an approved establishment.
+The audit team were of the opinion that both establishments selected for on-site verification, as part of this audit, were operating, on the day of the audit, in line with the requirements of the approval for the establishments.
+Both establishments were operating, in general, at a standard required of an approved establishment, on the day of the audit, apart from some minor deficiencies which were identified in each establishment.